 The fourth week of Fall 2006 saw one team climb in the standings, while one team slipped.
 One bowler set a new personal best series.
 Freda Schroeder picked up this week's high game (167) and series (445) for the women, while David Codding earned this week's high game (267) and series (632) for the men.
 Meanwhile, the Tournament of Champions also kicked off tonight, beginning of 13 weeks of one-on-one bowling excitement!
 Read on for all the rest of the details!

-First up, on lanes 15 & 16: I Can't Believe It's Not Gutter hung out with New Balls, Old Rack.
-Though reinforced by Ryan Doll with his below-average 451 series, with props to #1 Power-Ranked and Most Valuable Bowler Scott Murdock, Not Gutter accomplished only 1 win against the Old Rack.
-On the other side, Bob Brunker ruled the Old Rack with his 574 as his team took the series with 3 wins.
+First up, on lanes 15 & 16: I Can't Believe It's Not Gutter waged a heated competition against New Balls, Old Rack.
+Although topped by Ryan Doll with his below-average 451 series, with props to #1 Power-Ranked and Most Valuable Bowler Scott Murdock, Not Gutter accomplished only 1 win against the Old Rack.
+On the other side, Bob Brunker called the shots for the Old Rack with his 574 as his team took the series with 3 wins.
 I Can't Believe It's Not Gutter remains in 5th place, while the Old Rack remains in 3rd.

-On lanes 21 & 22: Bowlkake2 did battle with TBD.
-Though featuring Thomas Lin with his 557 series, Bowlkake2 accomplished only 1 win against TBD.
-Simultaneously, David Parre reigned supreme in TBD with his above-average 486 as his team took the series with 3 wins.
+On lanes 21 & 22: Bowlkake2 shared a platter of cheese sticks with TBD.
+Despite the strength of Thomas Lin with his 557 series, Bowlkake2 accomplished only 1 win against TBD.
+In the midst of this, David Parre took the lead in TBD with his above-average 486 as his team took the series with 3 wins.
 Bowlkake2 remains in 6th place, while TBD moves 1 spot to 9th.

-Finally, down on lanes 23 & 24: Split Happens shared a few beers with Guttersluts.
-With top billing by Nick Allegri with his 519 series, Split Happens collected 3 wins against the Guttersluts.
-Countering this, Andrea DeLong showed off in the Guttersluts with her below-average 332 despite her team notching only a single win.
+Finally, down on lanes 23 & 24: Split Happens chucked gutter balls with Guttersluts.
+Featuring Nick Allegri with his 519 series, Split Happens collected 3 wins against the Guttersluts.
+In the meantime, Andrea DeLong dominated the Guttersluts with her below-average 332 despite her team notching only a single win.
 Split Happens remains in 2nd place, while the Guttersluts sink 1 spot to 10th.

 A new